ISO 27001 Controls: A Complete Guide to Annex A Controls

 • Conducting background checks and screening employees before hiring.

-• Enforcing security policies related to onboarding, access management, and employee termination.
+• Enforce security policies related to onboarding, access management, and employee termination.

 • Delivering security awareness training and educating employees on best practices.